Victorian Railways flat wagons: KMQ

 Immediately following the cessation of the RY to KQ conversion program, the Victorian Railways switched to conversion of U, T, and KAB frames as a longer variant of the four-wheel container wagon concept.
-These classes had a 15'0" wheelbase and a 25'7" frame, instead of the RY style 11'6" wheelbase and 22'0.375" frame, making the wagons more stable.
 As previously, this was necessary because of a massive increase in traffic and no money available to construct new container wagons; in conjunction with much of the older four-wheel stock being withdrawn due to life expired bodies.
 Those bodies were removed (and often sold), and the frames fitted with container lugs and fitting a chequer-plate floor surface for traction.
 The frames were otherwise mostly unchanged, retaining the previous coupler and brake arrangements.

-Early traffic was containerised rice from Deniliquin and canned fruit from Shepparton, both for export.

 Number boards were installed at the left end of each side, but these projected above the frame and were often damaged during loading; eventually they were moved to the middle of the frame on each side.

-Eventually, 314 KMQ wagons were created.
-Of those, fourteen used underframes dating back to 1908.
-The first eighty conversions took place in late 1974 through September 1975, followed by a second batch up to KMQ 132 at the end of 1976 and a few more through early 1977.
-From May 1977 construction accelerated, and by the end of October 1981, KMQ 280 had entered service.
-There is a gap in records after that point, but between 1981 and 1984 additional wagons up to KMQ 314 had been built.

 Some were fitted with additional container mounting points; 77 through 80 were able to carry a pair of 10 ft non-ISO containers, while 133–135 could take three 8'2.5" containers for transport between Sale and Dandenong.
-A few wagons, including but not limited to 56, 67, 86, 90, 102, 127 and 136, were also painted bright orange and allocated to explosives traffic, typically in Melbourne's western suburbs and using NOB-style 20 ft containers.
 These containers were not to be lifted from the wagons without explicit authority from the manufacturing plant.

-Scrappings began in the early 1980s, and the vast majority were withdrawn by 1990.

-Auscision Models has produced ready-to-run HO scale versions of the KMQ fleet, while SDS models has produced the NOB containers for the explosives traffic.
-The two brands are mostly compatible, although some detail may need to be filed or sanded off the corners of the containers to allow them to fit into the KMQ clips.
-Model Etch previously released a brass and whitemetal HO Scale kit of the KMQ, intended as a learning tool allowing modellers to build up their skill set.